barseghyanartur/ska/README.rst

     In future releases (any time) compatibility with no-longer-supported versions might/will be wiped out.

+- Dropping support of Python 3.9 has been announced in version 1.11.2.
+  As of 1.11 everything still worked.
 - Dropping support of Python 3.8 has been announced in version 1.11.
   As of 1.10 everything still worked.
 - Dropping support of Python 3.6 and 3.7 has been announced in version 1.10.